 - “Behind the Scenes at Pandora Internet Radio: Tom Conrad Interview“

-Pandora is the top-rated music service available on both your personal computer or mobile phone.
+Pandora (now Pandora Media) is the top-rated music service available on both your personal computer or mobile phone.
 In the past year, Pandora finally started advertising on mobile handsets to pay the light bill.
 Its listeners are very passionate about the service and like sending feedback to management.
 In the podcast, Tom discusses how Pandora grew to its status as the premiere music service in mobile.

 - “Mobile Communications and Communities in South Africa” Mxit’s Herman Heunis”

 Talking with Herman Heunis, an entrepreneur who almost lost Mxit twice before securing funding, was an absolute delight.
 His conviction to change the mobile scene in South Africa and elsewhere in the world is heartening in an industry primarily interested in maximizing profits.
 Definitely my most enjoyable podcast interview this year.

 - “Mobile Life After the Death of U.S. Wireless Carriers”

 I wrote this best mobile blogging parody piece in the midst of much rancor by iPhone users against AT&T. Wireless carriers have never been popular with their customers.
 In many cases I think a lot of customers consider the operators a necessary evil to process cell phone calls and connect users to the mobile Internet.Since the voice market in the U.S. is saturated, I’ve observed the carriers concentrating their resources on improving customer service and offering new services to remain competitive.
 However, as IP telephony grows and alternatives, such as WiMax, grow, traditional wireless carriers will see their influence diminish.
 In mobile marketing and advertising, for example, the carrier’s only power in the ecosystem is their role in handling short codes–those five digit numbers used for SMS text message traffic.